 Did you know that many doctors and cancer treatment centers, tell patients to rid their homes of conventional cleaning products once they’ve been diagnosed with the big “c”?

 So I have to ask, why not get rid of them earlier?
 Why wait for illness before reducing your exposure to known or potential cancer-causing chemicals.

-Why You Should Make the Switch from Your Household Cleaners to Shaklee Get Clean Green Cleaners.
+Why You Should Switch to Shaklee Get Clean Household Cleaners.

 – They’re readily biodegradable— in less than 28 days.